North Battleford

-The City of North Battleford is in Treaty 6 Territory, in the heartland of the Métis.
-A vibrant community that draws visitors, shoppers, and facility users from all over northwest Saskatchewan, the City of North Battleford is home to thriving local businesses and world-class recreational amenities.

-The gateway to northwest Saskatchewan, North Battleford is situated in an outdoor recreation enthusiast's paradise - close proximity to Saskatchewan's premiere Ski Hill Table Mountain, Battlefords Provincial Park, with incredible lakes within nearby driving distance.

-North Battleford is the eighth largest city in the province and is directly across the North Saskatchewan River from the Town of Battleford.
-Together, the two communities are known as "The Battlefords" and strong regional partnerships have been developed between the municipalities and neighbouring First Nations communities in the area.
+North Battleford is a city in west-central Saskatchewan, Canada.
+It is the seventh largest city in the province and is directly across the North Saskatchewan River from the town of Battleford.
+Together, the two communities are known as "The Battlefords".

-North Battleford also borders the Rural Municipality of North Battleford No. 437, and within North Battleford City limits is an unusual feature - Canada's only remaining Crown Colony, the North Battleford Crown Colony (census subdivision).

-The Battlefords are served by the Yellowhead Highway and Highway 4, Highway 26, Highway 29, and Highway 40.
+North Battleford and the greater Battlefords area are a notable stop along the Yellowhead Highway, part of the Trans-Canada system, and serve as a commercial and cultural hub for west- and north-central Saskatchewan.
+Together, the Battlefords are served by the Yellowhead Highway as well as Highway 4, Highway 26, Highway 29, and Highway 40.

+Battlefords Provincial Park is 40 km north on Highway 4.

 History

 For thousands of years prior to European settlement, succeeding cultures of indigenous peoples lived in the area.
-The Battlefords area (including the present city of North Battleford and town of Battleford) was home to several historic indigenous groups, including the Algonquian-speaking Cree and Blackfeet as well as Siouan Assiniboine First Nation band governments, who contested for control of local resources.
+The Battlefords area was home to several historic indigenous groups, including the Algonquian-speaking Cree and Blackfeet as well as Siouan Assiniboine First Nation band governments, who contested for control of local resources.